Shenganigans/graphics_ass2/README.md

-# graphics_ass2
+# UNSW GRAPHICS ASSIGNMENT 2
-Sheng An Zhang and Melissa Zhang
+By Sheng An Zhang and Melissa Zhang

 #############################